pmndrs/gltfjsx/readme.md

 - Model compression is complex and not easily achieved
 - Models often have unnecessary groups that cause extra work and matrix updates

+### GLTFJSX fixes that

-Gltfjsx creates a virtual graph of all the objects and materials inside your asset.
-Now you can easily make the data dynamic, alter contents, add events, or re-use the asset without having to re-parse and clone.
-The graph gets pruned (empty groups, double-negatives, unnecessary transforms) and will even perform better.
+- ⚡️ It creates a virtual graph of all the objects and materials inside your asset.
+Now you can easily alter contents and re-use.
+- ⚡️ The graph gets pruned (empty groups, double-negatives, unnecessary transforms) and will even perform better.
+- ⚡️ It will optionally compress your model with up to 90% size reduction.

 ## Usage